 Learning on Your Own

-I have asked myself: “Is there a way to learn this stuff on my own?”
-If you are a typical DevSecOps engineer or architect, you have probably taught yourself countless technologies.
+I have asked myself: “Is there a way to learn this stuff alone?”
+You have probably taught yourself countless technologies if you are a typical DevSecOps engineer or architect.
 Why would data engineering be any different?

-In a way you would be right for saying that… on the other hand, just as you have undoubtedly discovered “undocumented features” while teaching yourself new stacks… you have come to realized that there is a difference between completing a demo installation of a new tool and rolling out a production-grade solution that will be used by thousands of users.
+In a way, you would be suitable for saying that… on the other hand, just as you have undoubtedly discovered “undocumented features” while teaching yourself new stacks… you have come to realize that there is a difference between completing a demo installation of a new tool and rolling out a production-grade solution that thousands of users will use.
 A relentless love of learning and troubleshooting is key.

-If this field is for you, you’ll find that there is something so satisfying about wrangling projects through a structured process, which ultimately allows us to untangle the “data” spaghetti and make it useful.
+If this field is for you, you’ll find something so satisfying about wrangling projects through a structured process, which ultimately allows us to untangle the “data” spaghetti and make it worthwhile.